-- Revolving – When you borrow money, up to a certain limit, and pay it back as you use it, or pay minimum monthly payments while carrying a balance, you are using revolving credit.
+When you borrow money, up to a certain limit, and pay it back as you use it, or pay minimum monthly payments while carrying a balance, you are using revolving credit.
 Usually, you can continue to borrow and repay with this type of credit, until you (or your lender) decide to close the account.
 Example: credit cards.
-Click here to learn how to manage your revolving debt.

-- Mortgage – If you finance the purchase of your home, your mortgage account may show up on your credit report, but not always.
+If you finance the purchase of your home, your mortgage account may show up on your credit report, but not always.
 The mortgage companies who do report, typically report to only one of the two CRAs.
 It’s a good indicator of whether you make payments reliably, but this information isn’t used in the calculation of your credit score.
-What’s the difference between a collateral mortgage and a conventional one?
-Find out here.

-Remember, it’s a good idea, to keep an eye on your credit all the time.
-Have a look at your credit report annually.
-Make sure that your personal information is accurate and check for errors in your accounts or account history, to help prevent identity theft and help you keep your credit score healthy.
+It’s a good idea to keep an eye on your credit regularly.
+Make sure that your personal information is accurate and check for errors in your accounts or account history, to help prevent identity theft and help you keep your credit scores healthy.